SumoLogic/sumologic-documentation/docs/cloud-soar/automation.md

 ### Configure Slack for Cloud SOAR - Delivery 2

 With the Cloud SOAR Slack integration for Delivery 2, you can directly manage [User Choice](#user-choice) actions within the playbooks from your Slack workspace.
+Furthermore, for each new incident, a related conversation channel will be created within your Slack workspace, where users will correspond to investigators.
+Changing a user within the incident will also result in a change to the user within the conversation channel.

 #### Step 1: Create a Slack app